-Travel covers goods and services provided to UK residents during trips of less than one year abroad (and provided to non-residents during similar trips in the UK), net of any purchases made with money earned or provided locally.
+Travel covers goods and services provided to UK residents during trips of less than one year abroad (and provided to non-residents during similar trips in the UK).
 Transport to and from the UK is excluded and shown as passenger services under transportation (see above).
 Internal transport within the country being visited is included within travel.